gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-Fetch the details of the deployment stores (the selling locations where the application will be utilised for placing orders).
+Retrieve configuration settings for ordering stores.
+Retrieve the details of the deployment stores (the selling locations where the application will be utilised for placing orders).

 *Returned Response:*